bharath-hegde-07/HomeDecor/README.md

 - Working on add to cart and few other end points
 - Started with front end part
 - Planning and designing web pages
+- Working on UI part
+- Created home and login pages